 Caution should be exercised when methylergonovine maleate is used concurrently with other vasoconstrictors, ergot alkaloids, or prostaglandins.

 No long-term studies have been performed in animals to evaluate carcinogenic potential.
 The effect of the drug on mutagenesis or fertility has not been determined.

 Animal reproductive studies have not been conducted with methylergonovine maleate.
 It is also not known whether methylergonovine maleate can cause fetal harm or can affect reproductive capacity.
 Use of methylergonovine maleate is contraindicated during pregnancy because of its uterotonic effects.
 (See INDICATIONS AND USAGE).

 The uterotonic effect of methylergonovine maleate is utilized after delivery to assist involution and decrease hemorrhage, shortening the third stage of labor.

-Mothers should not breast-feed during treatment with Methylergonovine Maleate Tablets, USP and at least 12 hours after administration of the last dose.
+Mothers should not breast-feed during treatment with methylergonovine maleate and at least 12 hours after administration of the last dose.
 Milk secreted during this period should be discarded.

 Safety and effectiveness in pediatric patients have not been established.